 With all the big leaps in the field of quantum computing research, it seems we can reach the stars.
 In reality, we still have a little bit further to go before we can say we have reached our goals.

 Researchers hope that by using quantum mechanics they can figure out what’s going on deep inside that quantum computer — where the “magic” happens, so to speak.
-They hope they can discover new ways to make the process much more efficient.
+They hope they can discover new ways to make the process of quantum computing much more efficient.